Radiation Treatment for Skin Cancer: Sensus SRT100+, GentleCure, and AURA

 Comfort:

-Radiation is painless during treatment.
-Skin irritation (acute radiation dermatitis) may occur and last several weeks after treatment.
-Mohs' surgery requires local anesthesia (numbing with needles) and there may be some discomfort after the procedure, which is usually very mild.
+Mohs' surgery requires local anesthesia (numbing with needles) and there will be some discomfort during this process and occasionally after the procedure, which is usually very mild.

 Final Cosmetic Result: